erkushagra/100daysofdatastructures/README.md

 [👀 GIVE A TRY TO THIS INTERESTING AND EXCITING QUESTION - 7.014 Vertical Sum ✌](https://practice.geeksforgeeks.org/problems/vertical-sum/1)

-* HEAP QUESTIONS V - 8.0
+* HEAP QUESTIONS v - 8.0

 [👀 GIVE A TRY TO THIS INTERESTING AND EXCITING QUESTION - 8.001 Minimum cost of ropes ✌](https://www.geeksforgeeks.org/connect-n-ropes-minimum-cost/)

+* GRAPH QUESTIONS v - 9.0